Banning pesticides from public space

 - The Netherlands decided to make towns pesticides free as from 2017, implementation still not started, but an overview is available.

-- Flandre (Belgium) has decided to get pesticide free as from 2015, and progress can be seen here.
+- France decided to make towns pesticide free as from 2016, and progress is measured here.

-- Wallonia (Belgium) has decided to get pesticide free as from 2019, and progress can be seen here.
+- Flanders (Belgium) decided to make towns pesticide free as from 2015, and progress can be seen here.

-- Denmark decided in 1998 to phase out pesticide use in all public areas by 2007, however, the same year a derogation for using glyphosate was introduced, and a new plan was introduced still with the objective of phasing out pesticides in public areas but without any legally binding dates for when this must be applied.
+- Denmark decided in 1998 to phase out pesticide use in all public areas by 2007.
+However, the same year a derogation for using glyphosate was introduced, and a new plan was introduced still with the objective of phasing out pesticides in public areas but without legally binding dates for when this must be applied.

 For more information see our special Pesticide Free Towns website (partly updated, under revision)

 Watch and listen to the mayor of Copenhagen (Denmark), English subtitles